The Prague Radio Symphony Orchestra

 The PRSO’s recording work is also noteworthy.
 Its most recent output includes a Janáček trilogy conducted by Tomáš Netopil on the Supraphon label.
 Two of those releases were named Editor’s Choice by the prestigious magazine Gramophone.
 The first complete recordings of Miloslav Kabeláč’s eight symphonies (Supraphon, 2016) ranked as a singular achievement, as did the recording of all of Martinů’s piano concertos (Radioservis, 2016).
 The orchestra also recorded in a world premiere Dvořák’s Alfred and an album showcasing Vienna State Opera soloist Adam Plachetka.

-The PRSO offers audiences concerts within season-ticket series at the Rudolfinum’s Dvořák Hall, the Smetana Hall at the Municipal House, Forum Karlín and Studio 1 at the building of Czech Radio.
+The PRSO offers audiences concerts within season-ticket serie at the Rudolfinum’s Dvořák Hall, Forum Karlín and Studio 1 at the building of Czech Radio.
 The orchestra is a regular guest at international venues throughout Europe and in Japan.